 Next, define the model settings.
 Set the model name to ‘P10Matrix’ (or any name of your choice) set it as a horizontal matrix.

 Set ‘# Strings’ = 64 (corresponds to number of rows), ‘Nodes/String’ as 64 (corresponds to the columns) and ‘Strands /String’ = 1.
 'Starting Location' = Top Left.

 To set the Start Channel Click the Ellipsis(three periods) button in the Start Channel Box.

-Set the start Channel by Clicking the 'Controller' Option and selecting the Controller Description set earlier, from the drop-down list.
+Set the start Channel by Clicking the 'Controller' Option and selecting the Controller Name set earlier, from the drop-down list.
 Keep the 'Start Channel' set to 1.

 The start channel should be set to '!P10Matrix:1' and xLights will automatically calculate the end channel.